High Point Medical Center Restricts Visitors Under Age 18 to Prevent the Spread of the Flu

 This restriction is in addition to safety measures already in place requiring all individuals entering the hospital to sanitize their hands.

-High Point Regional recognizes this policy may cause some disruption to families; however, the hospital’s first priority is ensuring the safest possible environment for patients and diminishing potential exposure to the flu.
+High Point Medical Center recognizes this policy may cause some disruption to families; however, the hospital’s first priority is ensuring the safest possible environment for patients and diminishing potential exposure to the flu.

-High Point Regional will continue to evaluate this situation as the flu season progresses.
+High Point Medical Center will continue to evaluate this situation as the flu season progresses.